WSLegion/WH2_Darkelf_mod/README.md

       * Enable Martial Mastery
    * Darkshards:
       * +10 Melee Defence
-      * Enable "Sharpshooter" Projectile with "Shieldbreaker" Effect, better Range and Accuracy, but reduces Reload Speed
+      * Improved Missile Weapon
+	- Better Range, Accuracy
+	- Reduces Reload Speed
-      * Enable "Suppressive Fire" Ability (+25 Reload Skill, -35% Range)
+      * Enable "Suppressive Fire" Ability
+	- Toggleable Ability
+	- While Activated, gain +25 Reload Skill, suffer -35% Range
+   * Black Dragons:
+      * +8 Melee Attack/ Defence
+      * +10% Ward Save
+      * Enable "Noxious Mist"
+	- Active Ability, 1 charge per battle
+	- Summons a static vortex, dealing constant damage to enemies within
+	- Also inflict "Poisoned" contact effect
 # Morathi
 ## Stage 1 (level 10)
-   * Shade:
-      * +35% Range
    * Medusa units:
-      * +35% Range
       * +5% Speed
 ## Stage 2 (level 20)
    * Shade:
-      * +35% Range
       * +4 Melee Defence
    * Medusa units:
-      * +35% Range
       * +4 Melee Defence
       * +10 Speed
 ## Stage 3 (level 30)
    * Shade:
-      * +35% Range
-      * +10 MD
+      * +10 Melee Defence
-      * Enable new Projectile with "Poison" Effect and better Accuracy
+      * Improved Missile Weapon
+	- The normal variant gets the best Missile Weapon
+	- Highest Range (between all 3 variants), equivalent to Shades with Shadowdart
+	- Also inflicts "Poisoned" contact effect
+	- Dual Weapon and Greatsword variant also has improvement, but not as good as the normal variant when it comes to Missile Weapon
+	- Range is lower than the normal variant
+	- Does not inflict "Poisoned"
+      * Enable "Chase Shadows" for the Dual Weapon Variant
+	- Passive ability
+	- Active if health drops below 75%
+	- Gains 5 Melee Defence and 10% Ward Save when activated
+      * Enable "Shadow Strike" for the Greatsword Variant
+	- Toggleable ability
+	- When activated, gain "Unspottable", +5 Melee Attack and +10% Weapon Strength but suffers -100% Range
+   - Comment: I want to have difference in the 3 variants of Shades.
+The normal variant focus on Missile Damage, the Dual Weapon is the best at holding the line (If needed).
+The Greatsword variant is the best at infiltrating.
    * Medusa units:
       * +35% Range
       * +10 Melee Defence
       * Increased Explosion Damage for projectiles
-      * Enable "Petrifying Gaze" (Stop a single enemy unit from moving, 1 charge per battle)
+      * Enable "Petrifying Gaze"
+	- Active Ability, 1 charge per battle
+	- Stops an enemy unit from moving
 # Hellebron
 ## Stage 1 (level 10)
    * Witch elves, Sisters of Slaughter and Har Ganeth Executioners: